openpracticelibrary/openpracticelibrary/src/pages/practice/the-organum-structuring-a-whole-projects-knowledge.md

 templateKey: practice-page
 title: The Organum - Structuring a whole Project's Knowledge
 subtitle: A project's wiki can be a very helpful time-saving source of information.
-Yet, consistantly organizing all the information about a project in order to cut-down search delays is not obvious.
+Yet, coherently organizing all the information about a project in order to cut-down search delays is not obvious.
 Here is a template with key guidelines.
 date: 2023-07-24T09:27:36.728Z
 authors: